 Marijuana Possession

 Maryland makes a distinction between marijuana and all other illegal drugs.
-Possessing or using marijuana in an amount of ten grams or more is punishable by up to 6 months in jail and a $1,000 fine, while possession or use of other controlled dangerous substances have the higher maximum penalties described above.
-Marijuana possession may be abbreviated as “CR 5-601(a)(1) CDS: POSS-MARIJUANA 10GM+” in your charges.
+Possessing or using marijuana in an amount of more than 2.5 ounces is punishable by up to 6 months in jail and a $1,000 fine, while possession or use of other controlled dangerous substances have the higher maximum penalties described above.
+Marijuana possession may be abbreviated as “CR 5-601(a)(1) CDS: POSS-MARIJUANA” in your charges.

-There are exceptions for medicinal users of marijuana.
-If the judge makes a finding of medical necessity and certain criteria are met, even if the amount is more than 10 grams, the charges can be dismissed by the court.
+There are some exceptions for medicinal users of marijuana.
+If the judge makes a finding of medical necessity and certain criteria are met, even if the amount is above the personal use amount or the civil use amount, the charges can be dismissed by the court.

 Alternatives to the Criminal Justice System for Drug Users